sebmarkbage/ecmascript-realm-snapshot/README.md

 `RealmBuilder(hooks)` - Constructor to create an opaque Realm which can be compiled as a snapshot.
 Accepts an optional object with hooks similar to the [Realm API](https://github.com/tc39/proposal-realms).
 In the initial proposal only `importHook` is supported.
 Returns an exotic object that as a fresh new Realm stored in its `[[Realm]]` slot.
 This realm's global object is a simple global object with no host APIs.
 Same as `new Realm().global`.

 `RealmBuilder.prototype.evalScript(scriptSource)` - Evaluates a script source in the global scope of the Realm stored in the RealmBuilder's `[[Realm]]` slot.
 Returns a new `RealmValue` which stores the completion value.
 If the script threw that's stored in the `RealmValue` as well.
+In the MVP there is no way for the script to communicate with the outside world so execution doesn't actually have to happen here.
+It could be deferred to compilation or instantiation.

 `RealmBuilder.prototype.evalModule(specifier)` - Loads a module specifier using the `[[ImportHook]]` and its dependencies.
 Then executes it with in the Realm stored in the RealmBuilder's `[[Realm]]` slot.
 If initialization throws, that's stored in the returned `RealmValue`.
 If not, the returned `RealmValue` stores the `Module`.